 Walls that exceed these guidelines will be manufactured using special and more expensive tooling or EDM.

-Get instant DfM feedback on your CNC parts by uploading them to the Hubs platform.
+Get instant DfM feedback on your CNC parts by uploading them to the Protolabs Network platform.

 Learn more about how to optimize your design for CNC machining with 15 practical design tips from our CNC Cost Reduction Checklist.